macs30200-s22/replication-materials-helyap/README.md

+# How does subjective social class affect mobilizatoin of parental aid in the job search process?

 ## Initial findings:
-RQ: How does subjective social class affect mobilizatoin of parental aid in the job search process?

 ### Results from logistic regression - mobilization of mother
 ![](mother_activation_results.png "Results: mobilization of mother's network")